maximelenormand/AHIA/README.md

 ## Interactive Web Application

-This repository contains all the material (R scripts, Rdata, and WWW data folder) needed to run [the app](https://ahia.sk8.inrae.fr).
+This repository contains all the material (R scripts, Rdata, and www data folder) needed to run [the app](https://ahia.sk8.inrae.fr).

 ## Citation